MOrgacki/blueeyesmacro-tibia-scripts/README.md

 Tibia is 2D MMORPG and one of the oldest MMORPGs.
 Repositorium consists of a few scripts made in Blue Eye Macro to automate some tasks in the game.

 # Notes
-Macro's base on pixel recognization.
+Macros base on pixel recognization.
 Scripts were made with adjustment to 1920x1080 resolution.
 Currently, it is not detectable by BattleEye protection system.